MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/ai-ml-readme.md

 ---
 title: Azure Machine Learning Python SDK v2
-keywords: Azure, python, SDK, API, azure-ai-ml, ml ms.date: 01/20/2025 ms.topic: reference ms.devlang: python
+keywords: Azure, python, SDK, API, azure-ai-ml, ml
+description: Learn about the Azure Machine Learning Python SDK v2 and how you can use it with your ML workflow. ms.date: 01/20/2025 ms.topic: reference ms.devlang: python